 In 2010, the Department of Health and Human Services (HHS), Office of the National Coordinator for Health Information Technology (ONC) awarded funding to four Regional Extension Centers (REC) in Florida, as outlined in Section 3012 of the Health Information Technology for Economic and Clinical Health (HITECH) Act.
-RECs assist health care providers with the adoption, implementation, or upgrade of EHR software and documentation of meaningful use to the Centers for Medicare and Medicaid Services (CMS).
+RECs assist health care providers with the adoption, implementation, or upgrade of electronic health record (EHR) software and documentation of meaningful use to the Centers for Medicare and Medicaid Services (CMS).